satori-com/satori-video-sdk-cpp/docs/reference.md

 `--output-channel <output_channel_name>`

-Destination channel name. `<output_channel_name>` is the root name for the other channels that the bot framework uses.
+Destination channel name. `<output_channel_name>` is the root name for the other channels that the SDK uses.
 See [SDK channel names](#sdk-channel-names).

 `--loop`